shubhomoydas/ad_examples/README.md

 Running AAD
 -----------
+This codebase is my **research** platform.
+The main `bash` script `aad.sh` makes it easier to run all AAD experiments multiple times (in the spirit of scientific inquiry) so that final results can be averaged.
+I try to output results for different parameter settings into different folders (under `python/temp/aad`) so that results can be easily compared without conflicts.
+I also output to files the instance indexes (as 1-indexed and **not** 0-indexed) in the order they were queried for fine-grained analysis and visualization.
+If you want to introduce a new dataset with the least effort, then put its files under `datasets/anomaly` folder in the same format and structure as those of the `toy2` dataset and follow the same naming conventions.
+Else, a little effort would be needed to invoke the necessary data load APIs.

 This codebase supports five different anomaly detection algorithms:
   - The [LODA based AAD](python/aad/loda_aad.py) (**works with streaming data, but does not support incremental update to model after building the model with the first window of data**)
   - The [Isolation Forest based AAD](python/aad/random_split_trees.py) (**streaming support with model update**)